nataliamoran/maia-chess-dashboard/deliverable-2/iteration-02-review.md

  * Explain why (i.e. give a supporting argument) you consider a decision to be unsuccessful
  * Feel free to refer/link to process artifact(s).

+ #### Not following on our plan to do daily stand up meetings
+ Although we planned to have daily 15-minute stand up meetings once we start developing, in the reality we did not follow through with this plan due to the lack of time.

+ The decision to skip daily stand up meetings results in developers forgetting about their personal deadlines without an additional reminder at a stand up meeting.

 #### Q3.
 Planned changes